coreboot/coreboot/Documentation/drivers/dt_entries.md

 ## Notes

- - **All devices in devicetrees end up in the SSDT table, and are generated in coreboot's ramstage**
+ - **All device driver entries in devicetrees end up in the SSDT table, and are generated in coreboot's ramstage**
+   (The lone exception to this rule is i2c touchpads with the 'detect' flag set;
+    in this case, devices not present will not be added to the SSDT)